All posts

 Shared context.
 Agents need to know what the others are doing.
 If your marketing agent promises a feature launch on Tuesday, your dev agent needs to know that deadline exists.
 Without shared context, you get contradictions.
 You become the message bus, relaying information manually.

-HBR published a piece called "Teach Your AI How You Make Decisions" that gets at this.
-Companies need to translate their tacit principles into structured guidance for agents.
+Jen Stave, Ryan Kurt, and John Winsor (HBR, June 25, 2026) argue that companies need to translate tacit decision principles into structured guidance for agents.
 When multiple agents operate on the same project, those shared principles keep them aligned.

 There's good reason for this.
-Another HBR study found that people often don't question AI recommendations enough.
+Ben Rand (HBR, June 24, 2026) describes research by Alex Chan showing that people often don't question AI recommendations enough.
 With multiple agents running in parallel, approval nodes are your safeguard against compounding errors.

 Visibility.
 You need to see what all agents are doing without micromanaging each one.
 A dashboard, a feed, an activity log.
 If you can't see the state of your AI workforce at a glance, you'll either over-control it (defeating the purpose) or under-control it (missing problems until they compound).

-But real companies have multiple people.
-And the next question is natural: what happens when your human team and your AI team occupy the same workspace?
+Real companies also have multiple people.
+The next question is natural: what happens when your human team and your AI team occupy the same workspace?

 Picture a startup with four humans and six AI agents.
 The product manager assigns tasks to both human engineers and AI dev agents in the same project board.
 The designer reviews output from AI content agents and human copywriters in the same queue.
 Stand-ups include status updates from agents alongside human check-ins.